Where Psych and Price Don't Mix

 For example, consider the last time you increased the rents of your customers.
 You may distinctly recall several customers raising objections.
 In fact, maybe a few of them moved out.
 Perhaps some explicitly told you that their decision to move out was due to the rent increase.
 With that in mind, you might decide to be more cautious when you carry out your next set of rent increases.

 However, did you consider that the vast majority of the customers whose rent you increased did not make any comments and are still renting?
+Base rate bias is an example of where psych and price don’t mix.
 Look for our future blog where we will further discuss base rate bias, and ways to overcome such bias.